 Findings from previous studies

-The role of glutamate, hippocampus, and two prefrontal brain regions (area 25 and area 32) in the response to threat has been previously suggested in studies on human and animals.
+The role of glutamate, hippocampus and two prefrontal brain regions (area 25 and area 32) in the response to threat has been previously suggested in studies on humans and animals.
 However, the exact contribution of each to anxiety has not been clearly understood yet.

 Hannah Clarke and other researchers from the study successfully increased glutamate release in the anterior hippocampus in order to reduce anxiety in monkeys while interacting with an unfamiliar human.

-In an anxious individual, the levels of glutamate are typically found to be in the lower range and increasing their levels were associated with a significant reduction in anxiety.
+In an anxious individual, the levels of glutamate are typically found to be in the lower range, and an increase in their levels was associated with a significant reduction in anxiety.
 All of these effects were elicited on area 25, implicating that area 25 might be the region to target for anxiety reduction.